NLM CityHopper Flight 431

 NLM CityHopper Flight 431 refers to a Fokker F-28-4000, registration PH-CHI, that was due to operate an international scheduled Rotterdam–Eindhoven–Hamburg passenger service.
-On 6 October 1981, the aircraft encountered severe weather on the first leg, minutes after taking off from Rotterdam Airport, and crashed 15 mi south-southeast of Rotterdam.
+On 6 October 1981, the aircraft encountered a tornado on the first leg, minutes after taking off from Rotterdam Airport, and crashed 15 mi south-southeast of Rotterdam.
 All 17 occupants of the aircraft – 13 passengers and 4 crew members– died in the accident.

 Aircraft and crew

 The aircraft involved in the accident was a Fokker F28-4000, registration PH-CHI, that was built in 1979 with c/n 11141.
 At the time of the accident, the airframe had accumulated 4,485 flight hours and 5,997 cycles.

 The captain was 33-year-old Jozef Werner, who had been with NLM CityHopper for nearly 11 years.
 He had 4,900 flight hours, including 309 hours on the Fokker F28.
 The first officer was 28-year-old Hendrik Schoorl, who had been with the airline for three years and had 2,971 flight hours, with 2,688 of them on the Fokker F28.